 Older electrical outlets are more likely to have damaged wiring or loose connections.
 If the plugs receive improper current, appliance fuses may blow.

-What is the Difference between Fuse and Circuit breaker?
+What is the difference between a fuse and a circuit breaker?

 Fuses and circuit breakers have very similar functions: they both interrupt electrical circuits in the case of a current overload or short circuit.
 However, there is one important difference.
 Circuit breakers are switches, and much like any other switch, they can be reset after being flipped.

-Fuse Vs Circuit breaker |
+| Fig: Fuse Vs Circuit breaker |